 All submissions are evaluated by an editorial committee, and are assessed solely on their merit and suitability for our list.
 We are absolutely flooded with fiction submissions, most of which don’t fall within the guidelines given here.
 Please have a look at the kind of work we do and consider whether your work fits our remit before submitting to us.
 Prospective authors should be aware that we don’t have the resources for major advertising and marketing campaigns, and we trade on a more modest principle: our reputation for quality of production and content.
 Many first-time authors have unrealistic expectations about their sales potential – if you’re looking to be a famous bestselling author you might want to try elsewhere.
 Our royalty rate is pretty decent but please note we can’t pay advances.

 Our purpose is to support and nurture good writing.
 We are not looking for commercial or mainstream work, nor do we want clones of bestsellers.
-We’re seeking quality literature in our fiction and poetry – imaginative and intelligent writing which has a special spark – and sane occultism in our esoteric list – good, responsible writing that adds something new to the topic.
+We’re seeking quality literature – imaginative and intelligent writing which has a special spark – and sane occultism in our esoteric list – good, responsible writing that adds something new to the topic.

-We’re especially keen to support and encourage British writers, particularly in the literary field.
+We’re especially keen to support and encourage British writers.
 The small press scene in Britain is very much smaller than that in the US, and we feel that providing opportunities for UK writers is where our resources are most needed.

 Email submissions are strongly preferred; physical scripts may not be read.
 Please submit sample chapters or complete scripts to Daniel Staniforth for consideration by our editorial team.
 If you want to tell us a little bit about yourself that’s great; we don’t need a full CV or a marketing pitch.
 Decisions are made solely on the merits of the script in hand, and creative writing qualifications are, unfortunately, no indication whatsoever of writing ability.